2019 U.S. Open Primer – Pebble Beach

 If you have $595, you can play a round at Pebble Beach Golf Links.
 The number one ranked public course in the America.
 To play it on July 4th weekend, still in U.S. Open, championship caliber conditions, it’ll run just a mere $2,895.
 Included is two rounds of golf on the various courses of the Monterey Peninsula, and two nights lodging at the luxury resort.

 Pebble Beach is the most picturesque golf course in America, with a number of notable holes.
 The par-3 7th (pictured above, from left to right on the tip of the peninsula) is the shortest hole in major golf (109 yards) with your tee shot flying out to the Pacific Ocean, landing on the green 29 feet below, surrounded by six bunkers.
-The par-4 8th (pictured above, up the right side of the peninsula) is an uphill tee shot to a blind landing area, leaving you what Jack Nicklaus calls, “the finest second shot in golf.”
+The par-4 8th (pictured above, up the right side of the peninsula) is an uphill tee shot to a blind landing area, leaving you with what Jack Nicklaus calls, “the finest second shot in golf.”
 A second shot over a cliff, water, to a small green.
 Tiger Woods calls it, “the most daunting approach shot in the game.”
 Then you have the medium length par-5 18th that runs along the Pacific Ocean and will lend to an eagle chance to close out the round.

 The course will play the shortest length in a U.S. Open in quite some time at just over 7,000 yards.
 It also plays at a par 71 rather than the par 70 setups U.S. Open courses convert to.
 Only the 2nd hole has been turned into a par 4 rather than its usual 5.

 Discuss all thing during the the U.S. Open on our message board.